Arab Maghreb Union: Operations

 Several attempts have been made, notably by the United Nations, to resolve the Western Sahara issue.
 In mid-2003, the UN Secretary General's Personal Envoy, James Baker, proposed a settlement plan, also referred to as the Baker Plan II.
 The UN's proposal was rejected by Morocco and accepted by the Sahrawi Arab Democratic Republic.
 As far as bilateral attempts are concerned, very little has been achieved, as Morocco continues to refuse any concessions that would allow the independence of Western Sahara, while Algeria maintains its support for the self-determination of the Sahrawis.

 In addition, the quarrel between Gaddafi's Libya and Mauritania has not made the task of reinvigorating the organization any easier.
 Mauritania has accused the Libyan secret service of being involved in a 2003 attempted coup against President Maaouya Ould Sid'Ahmed Taya.
 Libya has denied all the accusation.

-In 2023, the single currency project in the area remains technically feasible but politically infeasible.
+By 2023, the single currency project in the area remained technically feasible but politically infeasible.

-In April 2024, Algeria, Tunisia, and Libya discuss the establishment of a new North African entity, supposed to replace the Arab Maghreb Union, which they consider "inoperative", without Morocco, and Mauritania.
+In April 2024, Algeria, Tunisia, and Libya discussed the establishment of a new North African entity, supposed to replace the Arab Maghreb Union, which they consider "inoperative", without Morocco, and Mauritania.
 It was decided that joint working groups will be created to coordinate efforts on the security of common borders in the face of irregular migration and the establishment of major joint investment projects on cereal production as well as water desalination of sea water in the face of climate change, and the free movement of goods and people between the three countries.

-In November 2024, Algerian president Abdelmadjid Tebboune invited Kais Saied, President of Tunisia, Mohamed Ould Ghazouani, President of Mauritania, Mohamed al-Menfi, President of the Libyan Presidential Council, and Ibrahim Ghali, President of the Sahrawi Republic, to attend the celebration of the 70th anniversary of the outbreak of the Declaration of 1 November 1954.
+In November 2024, Algerian president Abdelmadjid Tebboune invited Kais Saied, President of Tunisia, Mohamed Ould Ghazouani, President of Mauritania, Mohamed al-Menfi, President of the Libyan Presidential Council, and Ibrahim Ghali, President of the Sahrawi Republic, to attend the celebration of the 70th anniversary of the Declaration of 1 November 1954.
 This meeting is seen as the beginning of a new union with the notable absence of Morocco and Mauritania.

-A third tripartite summit between Tunisia, Libya, and Algeria is being held in Tripoli in January 2025.
+A third tripartite summit between Tunisia, Libya, and Algeria was held in Tripoli in January 2025.